U.S. faces shortage of up to 8 billion meals in next 12 months, leading food bank says

 He says they drive up and a woman with a clipboard and a mask checks them in.
 They ask if Blackmer needs pet food, toddler pull-up diapers or a small birthday cake.
 About six bags of food get loaded into the trunk — spaghetti sauce and canned fruit, haddock or a whole roaster chicken.
 He says instead of having empty cupboards every 30 days, they are backfilling a little bit, feeling more secure.

 Interfaith looks like a smooth-running machine, Blackmer says, a haven in the maelstrom of the pandemic.
 The pantry is supplied by the Greater Boston Food Bank, one of the more than 200 organizations in the Feeding America network.
-And at the food bank things are dire, says Catherine D’Amato, its president.
+And at the food bank things are dire, says Catherine D’Amato, Greater Boston Food Bank’s president.

 “It used to be 1 million pounds out the door a week, now it’s 2 to 2.5 million pounds a week,” D’Amato says.
 “We’re doing more in a month that we did in a year 20 years ago.
 Food insecurity has gone from 1 in 13 people to 1 in 8 in Eastern Massachusetts, even higher for families with children.”